MailingDelgadoMedina/Julu/README.md

 # Julu

-This is a Version 3.0 of Hulu.
+This is V3.0 of Hulu.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).